jamesmcm/vopono/USERGUIDE.md

 OpenVPN must be installed for using OpenVPN providers, and wireguard-tools must be installed for using Wireguard providers.

-shadowsocks-libev must be installed for Shadowsocks support (Mullvad OpenVPN bridges).
+shadowsocks-libev must be installed for Shadowsocks support.

 ## Troubleshooting